 Note: The cycling and ramping settings are not active during test stimulation.
-To test cycling and ramping, save the stimulation settings to the Neurostimulator by pressing "Set Device Therapy".
+To test cycling and ramping, save the stimulation settings to the Neurostimulator by pressing "Set Device Therapy" then activate stimulation on the Patient Device screen.

-Press the button for the parameter and a pop-up will appear for adjusting the setting.
+Press the button for the parameter and a pop-up will appear for adjusting the setting